Mexican Navy medical flight lost communication for several minutes before Texas crash

 Air traffic controllers lost communication for about 10 minutes with a small Mexican Navy plane carrying a young medical patient and seven others before it crashed off the Texas coast, killing at least five people, Mexico's president said Tuesday.

 Authorities initially believed the plane had landed safely at its destination in Galveston, near Houston, before learning it had gone down Monday afternoon, Mexican President Claudia Sheinbaum said.
-The cause of the crash remains under investigation.
-A search-and-resuce operation in waters near Galveston pulled two survivors from the plane's wreckage, Mexico’s Navy said, while one remained missing.
+A search-and-rescue operation in waters near Galveston pulled two survivors from the plane's wreckage, while one remained missing, Mexico’s Navy said.

+U.S. authorities are investigating the cause, but the National Transportation Safety Board said Tuesday that it could take a week or more to recover the aircraft,

-Four of the eight people aboard were Navy officers and four were civilians, including a child, Mexico’s Navy said.
+Four Mexican Navy officers and four civilians, including a child, were aboard the plane, according to the country's military.
 Two of the passengers were affiliated with a nonprofit that helps transport Mexican children with severe burns to a hospital in Galveston.

 “My condolences to the families of the sailors who unfortunately died in this accident and to the people who were traveling on board,” Sheinbaum said in her morning press briefing, without elaborating on a possible cause.
 “What happened is very tragic.”